What Other Parents Are Reading

 - drinking and driving

-- use of safety devices, including bicycle helmets, seat belts, and protective sports gear
+- the importance of bicycle helmets, seatbelts, and protective sports gear

 - how to resolve conflicts without violence, including how to avoid the use of weapons